Latest in Health

 Second, by shifting to plant-based diets, we can reduce carbon emissions and protect wildlife.
 According to UCLA Sustainability, “in one year, animal husbandry creates as much carbon emissions as the entire transportation sector.”
 A detailed study in NatureFood found that omitting meat and animal products from your diet can reduce wildlife destruction by 66%.

 Third, plant based diets reduce the meat byproducts and waste that are now flowing into Lake Erie, polluting our water.
 The Ohio Environmental Council has studied the problems of toxic algae overgrowth in Lake Erie.
-In the past 12 years, people from Toledo to Carroll Township have been prohibited from drinking their own water due to contamination from toxic algal overgrowth in Lake Erie.
+In the past 12 years, people from Toledo to Carroll Township have been prohibited from drinking their own water due to contamination from toxic algal overgrowth in Lake Erie, which is their water source.
 Manure from Concentrated Animal Feeding Operations (CAFO’s) has been identified as a primary contributor to the algal toxin contamination of Lake Erie.
 By avoiding animal-based foods, we can shut down toxic CAFO’s, clean up our lovely Lake Erie, and make sure it is there as a source of freshwater for future generations.

 As Prof Peter Scarborough at Oxford University states, “Our dietary choices have a big impact on the planet.”
+Try a few of the plant-based recipes that we are sharing at the West Shore FaCT table this month - you’ll be pleasantly surprised!

 *Plant-Based Nutrition: Good for You, Good for the Planet